Laboratory-of-Mol-and-Comp-Genomics/bacmapping/README.md

 - getRightIsoschizomer(ezyme)
   - Given an enzyme name, returns the enzyme name and Bio.restriction class which corresponds to the isoschizomer which is in the database

-- getRow(name)
-  - Given the name of a BAC, tries to return the set of restriction maps for that BAC
-    - name is a string containing the common name of a BAC, including library, such as "RP11-168H2"

 - drawMap(name, enzyme, circular=False)
   - Given the name of a BAC and an enzyme, draws a map
     - name is a string containing the common name of a BAC, including library, such as "RP11-168H2"